 I bet you already know my answer.
 Yep, with wine. 🙂

-	As for the rest of the day, tomato and mozzarella pastry goes so well with wine.
+As for the rest of the day, this tomato puff pastry treat goes so well with wine.
 You can take my word for it — that’s how we enjoy it at home. 🙂

 - 2 sheets puff pastry (about 500 grams)

 - salt and pepper, for seasoning

 Using a cookie cutter or any round plate, cut circles from the puff pastry.
 Five of them would be 12 to13 cm, while the remaining five would be slightly smaller, 11 to 12 cm.

 Place bigger circles of dough on a baking pan with a baking sheet.
 Brush the top side of each dough with egg white.

 At the center of the circle, place a small amount (about 1 to 1 & ½ tsp) of béchamel sauce, 1 tsp of tomato sauce and sprinkle with grated mozzarella.
 Add a dash of salt and pepper, if desired.